-Each year around August, our Centres begin to have conversations and meetings with parents who are torn about whether to send their child to primary school, or enrol them in our Preschool and Kindergarten Program for another year.
-And we expect we’ll probably have more of those conversations than ever due to COVID-related interruptions to childcare attendance over the past two years.
+Each year around this time, our Centres begin to have conversations and meetings with parents who are still deciding whether to send their child to primary school next year, or enrol them in our Preschool and Kindergarten Program for another year.

-When to send your child to school is one of a family’s biggest decisions, and it’s a very individual choice based on the child and the needs of the family.
-Add in the complexities of a global pandemic and it’s no surprise that parents are feeling more uncertain than ever!
+Deciding when to send your child to school is one of a family’s biggest decisions, and it’s a very individual choice based on the child and the needs of the family.

 But we want you to know – aside from the age recommendations and rules about when a child must be enrolled into formal schooling – there really is no ‘right’ or ‘wrong’ decision.
 Each family knows their child best, and what is best for everyone involved.

 However, there are ways to help you make an informed decision.